syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Scrolling.md

 ![](scrolling_images/scrolling_img3.png)

-## Set width as auto
+## Set Width as auto

-Specify [`width`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings-width "width") property of [`scrollSettings`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings "scrollSettings") as auto, then the scrollbar is rendered only when the grid width exceeds the browser window width.
+Specify `Width`  property of `ScrollSettings`  as auto, then the scrollbar is rendered only when the grid width exceeds the browser window width.

 The following code example describes the above behavior.

 {% tabs %}

-{% highlight CSHTML %}
+{% highlight razor %}

 	  @(Html.EJ().Grid<OrdersView>("Scrolling")
             .Datasource((IEnumerable<object>)ViewBag.datasource)